Amazon EBS volume limits for Amazon EC2 instances - Amazon Elastic Compute Cloud

 metal-32xl | metal-48xl 79

-All other Nitro instance types have a volume attachment limit that is shared between Amazon EBS volumes, network interfaces, and NVMe instance store volumes.
+All other Nitro instance types (not listed in Dedicated EBS volume limit) have a volume attachment limit that is shared between Amazon EBS volumes, network interfaces, and NVMe instance store volumes.
 You can attach any number of Amazon EBS volumes up to that limit, less the number of attached network interfaces and NVMe instance store volumes.
 Keep in mind that every instance must have at least one network interface, and that NVMe instance store volumes are automatically attached at launch.

 • DL2q instances support a maximum of 19 EBS volumes.